In the heart of downtown Thomasville, North Carolina, there is a John Warwick Thomas statue depicting the town’s founder.

 Thomas served as a state representative at 30 years old and, later, became state senator.
 He invested time and money into building a railroad through Davidson County (Thomasville is also home to the oldest railroad depot in the state) and built the community’s first store.
 Those efforts earned him the honor of having the town named after him.

-A statue in his likeness stands in the downtown area of Thomasville, across the street from where Thomas’ house stood.
+A statue of the Thomasville, North Carolina founder stands in the downtown area of town, across the street from where his house stood.
 It stands right near the famed Thomasville Big Chair just down from the original train depot.
+Be sure to also check out two other nearby North Carolina roadside attractions: the World’s Largest Highboy Chest of Drawers in Jamestown and the World’s Largest Chest of Drawers in High Point.

 Address: E. Main St, Thomasville, NC 27360, right by the train track crossing (get directions)